in-luenceru/monitoring-agent-windows/README-AgentControl.md

    - Solution: Run PowerShell as Administrator

 2. **"Agent executable not found"**
-   - Solution: Ensure script is in the Wazuh agent directory
+   - Solution: Ensure script is in the Monitoring agent directory

 3. **"Connection failed"**
    - Check manager IP and port